nasa/cumulus-dashboard/README.md

 In this example, the dashboard would be available at `http://localhost:3000/` in any browser.

 To stop the container, find the container id with `docker ps`.
-In our exaple it will be a container with NAME `cumulus-dashboard` and TAG `production-1`, then running `docker stop <containerID>` will stop the docker container.
+In our example it will be a container with NAME `cumulus-dashboard` and TAG `production-1`, then running `docker stop <containerID>` will stop the docker container.

 --------